lucj/IoT-demo-project/step7/README.md

 ## About Grafana

-Grafana enables to create great looking dashboard, just have a look at the following one... neat is'nt it ?
+Grafana enables to create great looking dashboard, just have a look at the following one... neat isn't it ?

 ![Grafana dashboard example](./images/00-grafana-dashboard-example.png)